Antman261/csvputty/README.md

 All csvputty commands start with `csvputty` and then the command you wish to perform.

+### markup

+This command will take the selected columns of a CSV file, process each row through a format string, and return the collective output.
 For example:

 `$ csvputty markup 0 1 3 data.csv template.html rendered.html`

-The above command will render a new html file using `template.html` as a format string for each row of `data.csv` and the columns with index 0, 1, and 3 for format string indices 0 1 2.
+This parses reach row of `data.csv` using the content of `template.html` as a format string and saves to `rendered.html`.

 In the above example, `template.html` could be the following: